cferdinandi/adventure/content/gm.md

 {{<details summary="View Details">}}

-**The Situation:** The players have been hired by Lord Grasshopper to find the mysterious "Sorcer's Gem."
+**The Situation:** The players have been hired by Lord Grasshopper to find the mysterious "Sorcerer's Gem."
 It was lost some years ago, and is rumored to be hidden deep within the Cave of Mysteries.
 No one is quite sure exactly what it does, but many powerful people want to get their hands on it.

 - **The Cavern of Mysteries**
 	+ _Monsters_